biati-digital/glightbox/README.md

 ## Changelog
+### 2.0.6

+- New: Now you can define width and height as 900px, 95%, 100vw, 100vh so you can have full screen content
+- New: Now you can define custom html or a node in the slide data to append it to the slide (view the API section)
+- New: Now you can use any attribute as selector for example '.glightbox' or 'data-glightbox' or '*[data-glightbox]'
+- New: Method "openAt" you can open the lightbox at specific index eg: lightbox.openAt(2);
+- New: Method "insertSlide" that allows you to append a slide at specified index
+- Fixed Tab Key Doesn't Work on Form Within GLightbox Inline Content
+- Fixed Scrolling Description triggers closing the lightbox on touch devices
+- Fixed Page jumps depending on page scrollbar
+- Fixed Overriding default plyr settings does not merge correctly
+- Fixed fullscreen video button on ios
+- Moved plyr.ratio to plyr.config.ratio

 ### 2.0.5
 - New: Loop, renamed loopAtEnd to loop and now works in both directions
 - New: added touchFollowAxis, for mobile when dragging the media will follow the same axis, set to false to move media as you wish